 Greetings Internet Stranger and welcome to a one day in Cincinnati itinerary!
 So many travel writers are obsessed with hanging out with locals.
 “Oooh!” they squeal when they see one.
 “A LOCAL!
 In the wild!
 I’ll love him and squeeze him and call him George.”

 Well how would you like to spend a one day in Cincinnati itinerary with your very own local?
-And how would you like it if your local were also the manager of the tour company Cincinnati Urban Adventures?
+That’s what happened to me when I got to take an amazing tour of Cincinnati.

 One Day in Cincinnati Itinerary